Cheesy, low carb Zucchini Enchiladas are an easy and healthy take on everyone’s favorite, ever-satisfying Mexican chicken enchiladas.

-- *Use this stovetop method for how to cook shredded chicken or my Instant Pot Chicken.
+- *INGREDIENT NOTE: Use this stovetop method for how to cook shredded chicken, Baked Chicken Breast, Crock Pot Shredded Chicken, or my Instant Pot Chicken.

-- I do not recommend freezing the enchiladas once they are assembled, as the zucchini becomes very watery when thawed.
+- TO FREEZE: I do not recommend freezing zucchini enchiladas once they are assembled or baked, as the zucchini becomes very soft and watery when thawed.

-- To make vegetarian: Swap the chicken for 1 can of rinsed and drained low-sodium black beans.
+- VEGETARIAN OPTION: Swap the chicken for 1 can of rinsed and drained low-sodium black beans.

 - WHOLE30 OPTION: You can make these zucchini enchiladas without cheese and swap in a nondairy Greek yogurt to create a Whole30 zucchini enchiladas recipe that’s also dairy free.